divya-manirajan/UDPProject_DXM/README.md

 Divya Manirajan

 The best way to run this is with two cmd windows, using one for the server and one for the client.
+It is also important that the quote.csv file is in the same directory as the java files or the program will give an error.

 On the server window, once in the correct directory compile and run the server program using javac UDPServer.java and java UDPServer.
 When the server is run, it will report when the server started and anytime a request is received from the client.